 Frances Ward photographer.

-Welcome to SpiritBookWord, a website dedicated to my work as a poet, critic and teacher.
-In these electronic pages, you will find a collection of my poems, essays, and thoughts on art and spirituality.
+Welcome to SpiritBookWord, a website dedicated to my work as a poet and essayist.
+In these electronic pages, you will samples of my poems and essays alongside thoughts on art and spirituality.

 Critical Comment